What To Do If Your Spousal Open Work Permit Is Refused

 • what evidence was missing, unclear, or not convincing.

-Also note what type of concern the officer raised (for example: eligibility, relationship evidence, the principal applicant’s status, or document issues).
+Also note what type of concern the officer raised (for example: eligibility criteria, relationship evidence, the principal applicant’s status as a work permit holder, or document issues).
 Make a simple checklist of each refusal point and the exact document(s) you will provide to address it—this will help you decide whether to reapply, request reconsideration, or explore other options.
+If financial evidence was part of the concern, review the Spousal Open Work Permit Proof of Funds guidance before reapplying.

 Resubmission